High energy collision without fine tuning: Acceleration and multiple collisions of shells in a bound system: Results

 \section{Results}

-In this section we numerically solve the equation of motions for two shells without imposing fine-tuned initial parameters on the shells and show that high energy collision indeed occurs after some collisions under generic initial conditions.
+In this section, we numerically solve the equations of motion for two shells without imposing fine tuned initial parameters on the shells and show that high energy collision indeed occurs after some collisions under generic initial conditions.